-How to become a highly organized manager: The best time management tips
+How to become a highly organized manager - The ultimate guide

 Great managers are highly organized managers.

 There are two main reasons for that: firstly, properly organizing yourself as a manager enables you to work smart by being focused on the right things and then doing them in the right way, while at the same time eliminating all wasteful activities.

 With such an approach, you can create more value for the company.

 Secondly, you can only lead a high-performance team if you’re a highly organized person yourself.
 It’s hard to expect other people to be organized and deliver results if you are not capable of doing so yourself.